 Shortly after, that same teenage girl walked into the campus offices at MIT, seeking approval for her single-engine plane.
 She received it.
 So it probably doesn’t come as a surprise that at just 21 years old, Pasterski was already a physics Ph.D. candidate at Harvard.

 The Chicago native’s research in high-energy physics theory has taken the physics world by storm.
-When she was 22, a profile in OZY referred to her as “the next Einstein.”
+Five years ago, when she was 22, a profile in OZY referred to her as “the next Einstein.”
 To this, she told InStyle, “No one will be Einstein.
 He was who he was.”

 And while this degree of humbleness is admirable, Pasterski explores some of the most complex and challenging issues in physics, just as Einstein did early in his career.
 It’s hard not to draw the parallel.